ryrumble/test/README.md

 Successful implementation so far:
   CI!
 A python linter from Github Actions is added.
 See the .yaml file in the project.

+Separate of this project, I've downloaded Terraform and Docker.
+I've done their 'Hello World' equivalent after installing VS Code.
+I'm considering the cloud provider next, and then will look to see if I can deploy using Git and Github Actions.

 Outside of consumiing a ton of content on DevOps, SRE, and CI/CD, I will use this project for hands-on experience.
 No idea how I will approach that..
 For now, I know I want to use Python.
   For this project, I am listing out some ideas for the tech stack..